How to Find a Good Driving School

 6. How much are your driving lessons?

-Opting simply for the cheapest driving lessons you can find is generally false economy.
+Opting simply for the cheapest driving lessons can be false economy.
 A driving school or instructor offering lessons well below the local average is perhaps struggling for work or new to the area.
 If the instructor is new to the area, it may be possible they are not so familiar with the test routes.
 A good driving school often has no need to offer excessively cheap lesson prices due to recommendations.
 Further information can be found in the Are cheap driving lessons or schools good? section.

 7. Do you offer driving lesson discounts?